samirelanduk/omnicanvas/README.rst

 Canvases contain a list of graphics (which all inherit from class ``Graphic``), and it is these objects which make up the image.

-Currently, there are four types.
+Currently, there are the following types.

 Rectangles
 ##########